cs3b/ai-ruby-agent-sdk/docs-dev/project/task-manager/README.md

 The agent will:
 - Run `task-master list` to see all tasks
-- Run `task-master next` to determine the next task to work on
+- Run `task-master current` to determine the current task to work on
 - Analyze dependencies to determine which tasks are ready to be worked on
 - Prioritize tasks based on priority level and ID order
-- Suggest the next task(s) to implement
+- Suggest the current task(s) to implement

 ### 2. Task Implementation